thiagovmdon/EStreams/README.md

 # EStreams

-This repository is part of the EStreams project and encompasses all the code used to derive the dataset, some additional demonstrations and examples.
+This repository is part of the EStreams project and encompasses all the code used to derive the dataset, some additional demonstrations, and examples.

 ## Description